How to Toggle Visibility in React

 • visible: A boolean to decide the default visibility of the children.
 By default, this will be set to true, meaning the elements inside ToggleVisibility will be visible initially.

-πŸ” Become a member or login to get access to the full source code in one piece.
+πŸ” Login to get access to the full source code in one piece.
 TypeScript types are also included.

 Creating the Component with Show/Hide Functionality